appcreatorguy/not-enough-origins/README.md

-# not-enough-origins
+# Not Enough Origins
-An addon pack for the Origins and Pekhui mods.
+## An addon datapack for the Origins and Pekhui mods.
+Install for 1.16 as a normal datapack, but make sure you have the following mods:
+* Origins
+* Pekhui
+* Fabric API